Define parameters

 The origin of the virus is still under investigation3, but it is believed to have zoonotic4 origins, with bats being the most likely reservoir.
 The virus has also been linked to pangolins5, mammals that are illegally trafficked for their scales and meat.
 The virus is thought to have jumped from animals to humans, possibly through a wet market in Wuhan where live animals were sold.

-On January 30, 2020, The World Health Organization (WHO) declared the outbreak a Public Health Emergency of International Concern and a worldwide investigation started to understand more about the virus and its effects on humans.
+On January 30, 2020, The World Health Organization (WHO) declared the COVID-19 Outbreak; a Public Health Emergency of International Concern, and a worldwide investigation started to understand more about the virus and its effects on humans.
 This challenge involved the unprecedented identification of this type of virus, requiring thorough testing and confirmation of the incubation period, recovery rate, and infection rate through the collection of cases globally.

 The virus spreads primarily through respiratory droplets.
 Symptoms can include loss of taste and smell, fatigue, muscle aches, and gastrointestinal issues, with fever, cough, and shortness of breath.
 Severe cases can lead to pneumonia, acute respiratory distress syndrome (ARDS), and death.
 The emergency was primarily due to the high number of deaths occurring without a known pharmacological intervention to contain it.